Plan Summary Menu

 If you were ever covered by the Local 85 Plan, you may be eligible to have your pre-1982 service under the Local 85 Plan recognized as service under the Western Conference of Teamsters Pension Plan.
 Also, you may be eligible to have your service after 1981 under the Western Conference of Teamsters Pension Plan recognized as Local 85 Plan service to determine your right to receive any benefits you may have earned under the Local 85 Plan before 1982.

-Contact the Northern California Administrative Office if you were ever a participant in the Local 85 Plan.
+Contact your Administrative Office if you were ever a participant in the Local 85 Plan.

 Former Southern California Rock Products Teamster Plan Participants